chaoss/wg-value/focus-areas/ecosystem/social-currency-metric-system.md

 3. **Time**: Show trends in the data over time and pull specific data-sets.
 4. **Most impactful comments**: Sort and filter by flags that can be placed in the data to highlight specific data points and explain their importance.
 5. **AI vs. Human tagged**: Filter by whether tags were applied programmatically or by a person.
-6. **Weighted currency:** Weight the “importance” of certain comments based on any one individually selected criteria (cannot at the moment support more than one weighted metric, by design).
+6. **Weighted currency:** Weight the “importance” of certain comments based on any one individually selected criteria.
 A resulting weighted view is simply a re-order of information based on weight.